Elementor Review: The Best WordPress Page Builder

 Divi

-If you are interested in having an unlimited amount of design options at your disposal then Divi can be a good fit.
-With over 100 pre-made layouts you can quite literally create any kind of website you want, and the simple WYSIWYG (what you see is what you get) editor makes the process hassle-free.
+If you are interested in having an unlimited amount of design options at your disposal, then Divi can be a good fit.
+With over 100 pre-made layouts, you can create any website you want, and the simple WYSIWYG (what you see is what you get) editor makes the process hassle-free.

-What makes Divi unique is that it comes as a theme (Divi All-In-One Theme) and page builder (Divi Builder Plugin).
+Divi is unique because it comes as a theme (Divi All-In-One Theme) and page builder (Divi Builder Plugin).
 You can choose which best suits your needs.

-Divi also stands out from Elementor in that it does not offer freemium plans.
+Divi also stands out from Elementor because it does not offer freemium plans.
 It only offers a yearly access plan of $67 (25% Off) and a lifetime access plan of $187 (25% Off).

 Some noteworthy features include: